 - Personalized home page – As per customer interest, behavior, and shopping history, eCommerce sites can even tailor the home page to include certain product recommendations, layout, or elements that make it more individualized to the customer’s taste.

-It might not be possible for all agencies to implement personalization for their e-commerce customers with their present set of employees and staff.
+It might not be possible for all agencies to implement personalization in e-commerce stores and create an excellent customer experience, with their present set of employees and staff.
 This is where RecoSense comes in.
 We have partnered with agencies to make personalization a possibility for their eCommerce customers.

 We can help you advance your e-commerce offerings with artificial intelligence, content intelligence, product personalization, and individualization.
 Let’s discuss an agency partnership now.